Staunchglobal/ror-ase-assignment-1/readme.md

 ## Files and Data

-Create two files to represent students and subjects data: `students.txt` and `subjects.txt`.
+Create two files to represent students and subjects data: `students.csv` and `subjects.csv`.

 ### `students.csv`